Garlic Storage Tips

 Keep in mind some varieties of cured garlic store longer than others.
-Read on for our storage best practices, both for the garlic you’re currently using in the kitchen and for longer term storage.
+Read below for our storage best practices, both for the garlic you’re currently using in the kitchen and for longer term storage.

 Garlic You’re Currently Using In Your Kitchen